If you’ve been looking to go zero waste, transitioning to a zero waste bathroom might be the perfect place to start.

 As you work your way toward refining your zero waste bathroom, it’s also important to remember not to use your toilet as a garbage bin.
 While it is suitable for toilet paper, flushing down other miscellaneous items is not recommended and may result in septic issues.
 Best to throw whatever it is you are thinking should make it down in the garbage instead until you can figure out what the best zero waste solution is.

-A few final things to think about your zero waste bathroom
+A few final things to think about in your zero waste bathroom

 I hope this covers all of the essentials to get you started on your zero waste bathroom.
 Whatever you do, it’s super important to remember that this may take some time to get used to so don’t get discouraged if you don’t get it perfectly right off the bat.